 Now, when you open up a new or existing product, you can scroll down to the Product data section, click on the Attributes tab, and select your new attribute from the drop-down list:

 You can then add the item's relevant characteristics, picking from the choices you just set up.
 You can include one or more options per attribute:

 When you’re done, select Save attributes.
 You can then create additional attributes as needed for the same product, or go to your other products and repeat this process.
 Make sure to update each product you modify in this way.

-Displaying product attributes as individual columns
+Displaying product attributes as table columns

 On this page, you’ll find a ton of options for customizing the way your product table looks and functions.
 You can read up on all the settings in the WooCommerce Product Table documentation.

 Right now, let’s focus on attributes.
 There are several ways to display them in your product table, depending on your personal preference.
 The simplest technique is to add a separate column in your table for each product attribute, increasing their visibility.